Theologia Germanica: Opposing views

 John Calvin rejected the work.
 In a letter to the Reformed Congregation in Frankfurt, Calvin says it is "conceived by Satan's cunning...
 [I]t contains a hidden poison which can poison the church."

 The support for the Theologia Germanica among Protestants led to Catholic suspicion of the work.
 In 1612, Pope Paul V placed it on the Catholic Church’s Index Librorum Prohibitorum, where it remained into the second half of the twentieth century.

 Translations

 The first English translation of the Theologia Germanica dates from 1648.
 It may have been the work of the preacher John Everard.

 A text from 1497, the Wuerzburg or Bronnbach manuscript, was discovered in 1843 and contained text not included in Luther's editions.
 This text forms the basis of most subsequent English translations.
 Susanna Winkworth translated the book in 1857.

-In 1980, Bengt R. Hoffman brought out an English translation of Luther's 1518 edition.
+In 1980, Bengt R. Hoffman brought out an English translation of Luther's 1518 edition (ISBN 978-0-8091-2291-2).

-David Blamires’ 2003 translation is based on Wolfgang von Hinten’s 1982 critical edition.
+David Blamires' 2003 English translation under the title The Book of the Perfect Life (ISBN 978-0-7591-0519-5) is based on Wolfgang von Hinten's 1982 critical edition of the original text (ISBN 978-3-7608-3378-1).